drophero/platform-integration/README.md

 - If we call to your catalog callback, we expect a 200 response code and you must perform a <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code> call to DropHero because there's new products to update.
 - If we call to your orders callback, we expect a 200 response code and you must perform a <code>[GET /v1/orders](https://github.com/drophero/api-documentation/blob/master/v1/sections/orders.md)</code> to check all your order statuses because somethig has changed.

-**If we make a call to any of these two callbacks and we not get a 200 response code, we will try again in some minutes.
+**If we make a call to any of these two callbacks and we don't get a 200 response code, we will try again in some minutes.
 If after a few attempts we can't reach you, we will mail this account reporting problems.**